Colin Moran

-Colin Richard Moran (born October 1, 1992) is an American professional baseball third baseman in the Seattle Mariners organization.
+Colin Richard Moran (born October 1, 1992) is an American professional baseball third baseman who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Houston Astros, Pittsburgh Pirates and Cincinnati Reds.

 Moran attended the University of North Carolina at Chapel Hill, where he played college baseball for the North Carolina Tar Heels baseball team.
 In his freshman season, he was named Freshman of the Year and was the only freshman named to the All-America team.
 After his junior year, the Miami Marlins selected Moran with the sixth overall selection of the 2013 Major League Baseball draft.
 They traded him to the Astros the next season.
 The Astros promoted Moran to the major leagues in 2016.
 The Astros traded him to the Pirates in a package for Gerrit Cole on January 13, 2018.

 Amateur career

 Moran attended Iona Preparatory School in New Rochelle, New York.
 Undrafted out of high school, he chose to attend the University of North Carolina at Chapel Hill (UNC) to play college baseball for the North Carolina Tar Heels baseball team in the Atlantic Coast Conference (ACC).
 In his freshman year, he led the Tar Heels with a .335 batting average, .442 on-base percentage, .540 slugging percentage, nine home runs, 71 runs batted in and 20 doubles.

 Moran was named to the National Collegiate Baseball Writers Association Freshman All-America team, ACC Freshman of the Year, and Baseball America Freshman of the Year.
 Moran was named a Baseball America All-American, the only freshman to earn the honor.

 Despite an injury shortened sophomore season, Moran again led the Tar Heels with a .365 average and 35 RBIs.
-Moran followed the injury plagued season by being selected as a second team All America by Louisville Slugger, ACC player of the year, and a finalist for the Golden Spikes Award while setting a single season RBI record for UNC, with 86 runs batted in.
+Moran followed the injury-plagued season by being selected as a second team All America by Louisville Slugger, ACC player of the year, and a finalist for the Golden Spikes Award while setting a single season RBI record for UNC, with 86 runs batted in.
 In 2011 and 2012, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and was named a league all-star in both seasons.
 Moran led the Tar Heels in 2013 with 13 home runs, along with a .544 slugging percentage, and a .470 on-base percentage.

 Professional career

 Miami Marlins

 The Miami Marlins selected Moran in the first round, with the sixth overall selection, of the 2013 MLB draft.
 Moran signed with the Marlins, receiving a $3.5 million signing bonus.
-He hit a home run in his first professional at-bat, as a member of the Greensboro Grasshoppers of the Class A South Atlantic League.
-He spent all of his first professional season with Greensboro, batting .299 with four home runs and 23 RBIs in 42 games.
+He hit a home run in his first professional at-bat, as a member of the Greensboro Grasshoppers of the Single–A South Atlantic League.
+He spent all of his first professional season with Greensboro, batting .299 with four home runs and 23 RBI in 42 games.

 Attending spring training in 2014, Moran sprained the medial collateral ligament in his left knee.
-He began the 2014 season on the disabled list before being assigned to the Marlins' Class A Advanced affiliate Jupiter Hammerheads, in the Florida State League.
+He began the 2014 season on the disabled list before being assigned to the Marlins' High–A affiliate, the Jupiter Hammerheads of the Florida State League.